Friends To Liberty

 1. Get the Message Out.
 One area of deeper effort we identified was the importance of collaborating on expanding the conservative global media voice, specifically

-a) Expanding content sharing and collaboration among conservative media organizations; b) building a network of conservative influencers and content creators across various platforms; and c) expanding networks to spread content.
+b) building a network of conservative influencers and content creators across various platforms; and

 2. Expand Regional and Global Networks.
 Creating resources and connectivity to enable exploiting the opportunities to engage, learn, leverage, cooperate and collaborate in conferences; professional development; developing skills, knowledge and attributes and attributes; and tapping into public speakers and experts.